 It took a full 30 days to get my account back.

 To say the least, it was a rude awakening.

 We’ve been in a slumber about what Big Technology is doing to us.

 Let’s start with the fact that we now realize that social media platforms like Facebook are not “free.”

 The reality is that you’re paying rent to use Facebook, which is why I started this newsletter with the locked house analogy.

-The rent you’re paying is your attention...
+Social media cost - the rent you’re paying is your attention...

 ...which only happens to be the most valuable resource you have.